-- Mark Brooks, M.B.A., Managing Partner and Co-Founder of Granite Health Growth Partners and Venture Partner, Scale Venture Partners
+- Mark Brooks, M.B.A., Managing Partner and Co-Founder of Granite Health Growth Partners, and Co-Founder of Scale Venture Partners

 - Rick Eiswirth, President and Chief Executive Officer, Alimera Sciences

 - Brian Halak, Ph.D., B.S.E., Partner at Domain Associates, L.L.C. and CEO of WindMIL Therapeutics

 - Garheng Kong, M.D., Ph.D, Managing Partner, Sofinnova HealthQuest